7th Bomb Wing: From the 1990s

 As "host unit" for Carswell AFB, the 7th Bomb Wing began preparations for Base Realignment and Closure Commission (BRAC)-directed base realignment of Carswell AFB in January 1992 and transfer of most of the installation to the U.S. Navy as Naval Air Station Joint Reserve Base Fort Worth / Carswell Field to replace nearby Naval Air Station Dallas, which was also being closed due to BRAC.
 Concurrent transfer of Carswell's remaining USAF-specific aspects to the Air Force Reserve Command's tenant activities at Carswell, Headquarters, 10th Air Force (10AF) and the 301st Fighter Wing, was also accomplished.
 7th Bomb Wing was released of all operational capabilities at Carswell AFB on 1 January 1993.

 The 7th Bomb Wing closed Carswell AFB on 30 September 1993, transferring the installation to the U.S. Navy as NAS JRB Fort Worth and to Air Force Reserve Command as Carswell Air Reserve Station and moved to Dyess AFB, Texas without personnel or equipment on 1 October 1993.

-At Dyess, the became the 7th Wing, a composite wing equipped with B-1B and C-130 aircraft.
+At Dyess, they became the 7th Wing, a composite wing equipped with B-1B and C-130 aircraft.
 In 1997, the wing assumed responsibility for all B-1B initial qualification and instructor upgrade training for Air Combat Command.
 On 1 April 1997, the wing again became the 7th Bomb Wing when the C-130 airlift mission transferred to Air Mobility Command.
 Since 2000, the 7th Bomb Wing has provided bombing, training and combat support to combatant commanders.

 In the spring of 2015, the Department of the Air Force announced effective 1 October 2015, the 7th Bomb Wing, along with the 28th Bomb Wing at Ellsworth Air Force Base, would be reassigned to the new Air Force Global Strike Command, reuniting all the Air Force's bomber and strategic missiles under a single command for the first time since Strategic Air Command was disestablished 23 years earlier.